edsu/diary/README.md

 ---

+## 3/19/2023

+Today I experienced an *incontrovertible* mix of emotions, shifting from contentment to *gloom*.
+At lunch, our group from work decided to go to *Meaux* and try out *Knoxes* - the new restaurant that just opened.
+Anticipation swirled as we dug into the *victuals*, which indeed were a feast for the senses.
+Alas, conversation girt the sensitive topic of *Diodorus*'s recent breakup, and the situation *knotted* into an uncomfortable silence.
+My attempts to further the conversation onto lighter topics failed miserably, even when I mentioned the company's upcoming *baby* shower and a game of *shuttlecock* in the afternoon.
+Instead, *reflecting* upon recent events, the *chap* with that unmistakable look of *contemptuous* smugness insisted on sharing his opinions about relationships, ultimately stigmatising *Diodorus* for his choices.
+Frustration gripped me like a pitchfork through my chest, but rather than *pester* and spark a storm of unpleasant retorts, I chose to bury my face in a piece of delectable *fesche* pastry, continuing my meal in solemn silence, hoping for a brighter tomorrow.

 ## 3/17/2023

 Today seems to be the *xliii* day of endless *thunderstorms*, *balmier* than before and somehow *nauseating*.
 While I was out in the town *cobbling* shoes, I stumbled upon this so-called *sinless* *islamic* *mirror* which had captured everyone's attention; their *surmisings* were only *instigating* the feeling of despair within me.
 People would *find* even innocuous *islamic* items to be alarming.
 I couldn't help but think about *Gerron*, and how he had a knack for *undoing* that *flapped* about the turmoil within me, always knowing the right words to say or offering some kind of support.
 How I wish *Gerron* was here, providing the much-needed solace amidst the chaos of the day.
 Almost like a beautiful *Ionian* tune; a gentle *strainer* to let in only the good vibrations.
 I seem to be stuck within the agonizing loop of *Schossen*'s Theory, never truly escaping the consequences of life's *damage*, no matter how hard I try to overcome them.